Volkswagen tops Toyota to become world's biggest carmaker

 The Japanese giant had held on to the top spot for four years in a row after recapturing it from General Motors in 2012.
 Toyota lost out in 2011 following the disruption caused by the earthquake and tsunami that hit Japan in March of that year.

-GM (GM), which came in third for 2015, hasn't yet announced its worldwide sales for last year.
-It wasn't immediately available for comment outside of office hours on Monday.
+GM (GM), which came in third for 2015, said it will announce its annual sales figures on Feb.
+7.

 Related: Police raid homes as Volkswagen investigation grows